WHO WE ARE

-Data will not be disclosed to external organisations other than those acting as agents for PWCF, or suppliers who manage (for example) guest lists for events; with the Royal Household where it needs access to relevant guest lists; with relevant agencies such as the police or security services for ensuring screening and safety at events; with the principal or any special guest at a specific event who will be involved in thanking supporter; or with Charities with whom PWCF has a data sharing policy.
+Data will not be disclosed to external organisations other than those acting as agents for PWCF, or suppliers who manage (for example) guest lists for events; with the Royal Household where it needs access to relevant guest lists; with relevant agencies such as the police or security services for ensuring screening and safety at events; with the principal or any special guest at a specific event who will be involved in thanking the supporter; or with Charities with whom PWCF has a legitimate interest to do so.
 PWCF does not sell any of its data to third party organisations.

-Where we engage third parties to process personal data on our behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
+We engage third parties to provide software and IT solutions to support our processes.
+They operate as data processors on our behalf and do so on the basis of written instructions.
+They are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

 We may have to share certain information with relevant authorities upon request, for example the Charity Commission, or to HM Revenue and Customs in respect of any Gift Aid claims.

 USE OF PUBLICLY-AVAILABLE INFORMATION FOR PROFILING RESEARCH AND DUE DILIGENCE